philshem/gmaps_popular_times_scraper/README.md

     pip3 install -r requirements.txt

+## to configure the code

-Modify these lines in the code `scrape_gm.py` to point to your path of Chrome and chromedriver.
+Modify these lines in the code `config.py` to point to your path of Chrome and chromedriver.

-    options.binary_location = "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"
+    CHROME_BINARY_LOCATION = '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'
-    chrome_driver_binary = "/usr/local/bin/chromedriver"
+    CHROMEDRIVER_BINARY_LOCATION = '/usr/local/bin/chromedriver'

 Chromedriver downloads are [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Make sure you use the version that matches your Chrome.
+Make sure you use the version that matches your Chrome version.

 ## to run the code